ivyfong/Breast-Cancer-Regression/README.md

 ## **Objective:**
 The objective of this project is to use R to train and compare the performance of two regression models for the prediction of breast cancer tumour characteristics.

-Using 5-fold cross-validation, the following regression models were trained and compared:
+Using 5-fold cross-validation, the following models were trained and compared:
 * Linear regression model with ridge regression regularization
 * Linear regression model with lasso regularization